differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 [^4]: Hyper-parameters that work well for non-private learning typically aren't those that work best for differentially private learning [27].
 It’s crucial to use a large batch size, a small clipping norm, an appropriate learning rate, and a reasonably large number of training epochs to obtain the mentioned private learning results [11].

-[^5]: Since the pre-training data for large language models are oftentimes collected through large scale web scraping (e.g., WebText), a common concern is that some train and test instances for downstream tasks may already appear in the pre-training data.
+[^5]: Since the pre-training data for large language models are oftentimes collected through large scale web scraping (e.g., WebText), a common concern is that some training and test instances for downstream tasks may already appear in the pre-training data.
 Self-supervised pre-training therefore can give models an opportunity to “see” this data even before they are privately fine-tuned.
-Authors of [17] confirm that there is a 1-6% overlap between the test set of many natural language processing tasks and the pre-training data they collected (WebText).
-These numbers suggest that existing private fine-tuning results in the literature could be slightly inflated compared to when the pre-training data didn’t contain any test instance for any downstream task for which evaluation was performed.
+Authors of [17] confirmed that there is a 1-6% overlap between the test set of many natural language processing tasks and the pre-training data they collected (WebText); these common tasks, however, don't include those studied by authors of [11].
+These numbers suggest that existing private fine-tuning results in the literature could be slightly inflated compared to when the pre-training data didn’t contain any instance for any downstream task for which evaluation was performed.

 ## Acknowledgements